Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

-Obviously you need to skip this recommendation if your hair is naturally very oily or you partake in a lot of physical activity due to work or recreation that results in your hair being exposed to sweat, salt water, or humidity.
-In these situations it's important to wash it more often to keep your hair feeling clean and looking great and you just need to accept that you'll get increased fading too.
+Obviously, you need to skip this recommendation if your hair is naturally very oily or you partake in a lot of physical activity due to work or recreation that results in your hair being exposed to sweat, saltwater, or humidity.
+In these situations, it's important to wash it more often to keep your hair feeling clean and looking great, and you just need to accept that you'll get increased fading too.

 Heat and Styling

-Exposure to heat, particularly from the use of styling tools like blow dryers, straighteners, and curling rods is another significant factor in how fast your hair color fades.
+Exposure to heat, particularly from the use of styling tools like blow dryers, straighteners, and curling rods, is another significant factor in how fast your hair color fades.
 In this situation, the heat from tools like this can break down color molecules over time, causing them to be washed out of your hair more readily.

 This doesn't mean you need to avoid heated styling, but you will diminish a lot of the color fading if you can.
-If you prefer to use these tools regularly though, one of the best ways to decrease its affect on your hair color is to always use a heat protectant serum or spray prior to applying any heat and this will help to not only reduce fading, but also to reduce damage.
+If you prefer to use these tools regularly though, one of the best ways to decrease its effect on your hair color is to always use a heat protectant serum or spray prior to applying any heat and this will help to not only reduce fading but also to reduce damage.

 Another very important thing to note is that hair that is properly hydrated is less susceptible to fading or damage from heat and other factors, meaning that if you suffer from dry hair you should try products like leave-in conditioners or serums to remedy this before straightening or curling your hair.

-Finally, with any heated styling tool you should always use only the maximum heat that works to give you the style you want.
-In many cases people use their straightener or curling rod at the maximum temperature by default and this can be highly damaging.
+Finally, with any heated styling tool, you should always use only the maximum heat that works to give you the style you want.
+In many cases, people use their straightener or curling rod at the maximum temperature by default and this can be highly damaging.

-Unless you have very coarse, thick, strong hair, the maximum temperature is way too high for you, and even in those cases it can still be too high as many straighteners can be set up to 230°C (446°F) for use with keratin treatments and this temperature shouldn't be used except for application of those treatments.
+Unless you have very coarse, thick, strong hair, the maximum temperature is way too high for you, and even in those cases, it can still be too high as many straighteners can be set up to 230°C (446°F) for use with keratin treatments and this temperature shouldn't be used except for the application of those treatments.

 Sunlight and Humidity